charguer/optitrust/sc_artifact.md

    diff --ignore-blank-lines --ignore-all-space pic_demo_single_out.cpp pic_demo_single_exp.cpp
 ```

-### Generation of the HTML page to browse through the steps
+## Generation of the HTML page to browse through the steps

+To build the interactive trace, execute the command:

 ```
    make trace